farcasterxyz/docs/docs/developers/frames/v2/spec.md

 ![Screenshot 2024-11-27 at 16 50 36](https://github.com/user-attachments/assets/9b23ca16-a173-49a9-aa9f-7bc80c8abcf8)

-The frame server POSTs to the `url` JSON payload consisting of:
+The frame server calls the `notificationUrl` with:

-- `notificationId`: a UUIDv4 identifier that will be passed back to the frame via context
+- `notificationId`: a UUIDv4 identifier of the notification that will be passed back to the frame app via context.
-- `title`: title of the notification, max 32 characters
+- `title`: title of the notification, max length of 32 characters
-- `body`: body of the notification, max 128 characters
+- `body`: body of the notification
 - `targetUrl`: the target frame URL to open when a user clicks the notification.
 It must match the domain for which the notification token was issued.
-Max 256 characters.
-- `tokens`: an array of tokens (for that `url`) to send the notification to.
-Max 100 per call.
+- `tokens`: an array of tokens (for that `notificationUrl`) to send the notification to.
+Client servers may impose a limit here, e.g. max 10000 tokens.

-Note that client servers may impose a rate limit per `token`, e.g. 5 sends per 5 minutes.
+Client servers may also impose a rate limit per `token`, e.g. 5 sends per 5 minutes.

-The response from the client server must be an HTTP 200 OK, with a `result` object that contains 3 arrays:
+The response from the client server must be an HTTP 200 OK, with the following 3 arrays:

-- `successfulTokens`: tokens for which the notification succeeded
+- `successTokens`: tokens for which the notification succeeded
 - `invalidTokens`: tokens which are no longer valid and should never be used again.
-This could happen if the user disabled notifications.
+This could happen if the user disabled notifications but for some reason the frame server has no record of it.
 - `rateLimitedTokens`: tokens for which the rate limit was exceeded.
 Frame server can try later.

-Once a user clicks the notification, the Farcaster client will:
+Once a user has been notified, when clicking the notification the client app will:

 - Open `targetUrl`
-- Set the `context.location` to a `FrameLocationNotificationContext`
+- Set the context to the notification, see `NotificationLaunchContext`

-Farcaster clients should:
+Farcaster apps should:

 1. Display a list of added frames somewhere in their UI, allowing the user to enable/disable notifications.
 2. Show notifications from added frames along with other in-app notifications.